Breakthrough/PySceneDetect/README.md

 If both of those commands execute without any problems, you should be able to install PySceneDetect without any issues.
 To enable video splitting support, you will also need to have `mkvmerge` or `ffmpeg` installed on your system.

 See [the `USAGE.md` file](https://github.com/Breakthrough/PySceneDetect/blob/master/USAGE.md) for details on detection modes, default values/thresholds to try, and how to effectively choose the optimal detection parameters.
-Full documentation for PySceneDetect can be found on Readthedocs at http://pyscenedetect.readthedocs.org/
+Full documentation for PySceneDetect can be found [on Readthedocs](http://pyscenedetect.readthedocs.org/), or by visiting [py.scenedetect.com](http://py.scenedetect.com/).

 ----------------------------------------------------------